Studio 3 NYU > NYU Journalism > Studio 20

 • Scope

-• Use either qualitative or quantitative methods to find out from them what are the qualities that your project will need to be a success.
+• Use qualitative or quantitative methods to find out the qualities that your project will need to be a success.

-• Create at least one user scenario based on your vision of how people will use your project
+• Create a user scenario based on your vision of how people will use your project

 • Create a basic userflow diagram for your system